hafizur-rahman/hafizur-rahman.github.io/docs/posts/data-pipeline.md

 * Implement metadata management and data cataloging.
 * Ensure governance and access control.

 ## Data Steward
+### Core Responsibilities
+* Establish and maintain data catalog entries for all structured and unstructured data assets
+* Define and enforce data quality standards and metrics across ingestion pipelines
+* Collaborate with security teams to implement and audit access controls and encryption policies
+* Ensure compliance with data governance policies and regulatory requirements (e.g., GDPR, CCPA)
+* Document metadata, including data lineage, business definitions, and usage policies
+* Resolve data quality issues in collaboration with data engineering and analytics teams

 Here's a precise, implementation-focused governance and access control strategy for the **Data Steward** role, aligned with AWS/Azure best practices and regulatory requirements.
 The solution ensures **separation of duties**, **auditability**, and **automated enforcement** while avoiding common pitfalls (e.g., giving stewards direct data access).